getshifter/generate-excerpt/README.md

-# Generate Excerpt

-Generate Post Excerpt using Post Content and OpenAI 🤖
+# Generate Post Excerpt using Post Content and OpenAI 🤖

 Built using the [OpenAI API](https://openai.com/api/) and [Shifter Headless](https://www.getshifter.io).